haproxytech/kubernetes-ingress/documentation/README.md

 - related to backend servers (pods)
 - by default this is set to 2000 for every backend server (pod)

+### Servers slots increment
+- Annotation `servers-increment`- determines how much backend servers should we put in `maintenance` mode so controller can dynamically insert new pods without hitless reload
+- Annotation `servers-increment-max-disabled` - maximum allowed number of disabled servers in backend.
+Greater number triggers HAProxy reload

 #### X-Forwarded-For

 - Annotation: `forwarded-for`